Sensitivity analysis and experimental evaluation of PID-like continuous sliding mode control: Robust Linear PID Control

 holds true.
 This can be seen by considering

 and knowing that $K,T_\mathrm{I},\omega >0$, which yields

-Thus, the relation \eqref{eq:SydPID_gamma} becomes evident and can be used to determine an appropriate proportional gain for a given minimal input disturbance attenuation.
-The conservativeness of such design is discussed in section~\ref{sec:application}, for the specific case of the given plant and value for $\gamma$.
+Therefore, the relation \eqref{eq:SydPID_gamma} becomes evident and can be used for determining an appropriate proportional gain, that for a specified minimal attenuation of the input disturbance.
+The conservativeness of such design is discussed below in section \ref{sec:4:sub:4}, that for the resulted system plant and $\gamma$ value.

-The free tuning parameter $T_\mathrm{I}$ is chosen based on the frequency characteristics of the open-loop and a predefined phase margin $\Phi$.
-The open-loop transfer function for zero initial conditions is given by
+The next free tuning parameter $T_\mathrm{I}$ is chosen based on the frequency characteristics of the open-loop and the predefined phase margin $\Phi$.
+The open-loop transfer function (with zero initial conditions) is given by

 and consists of a double-integrator and one stable zero.
 Therefore, the corresponding phase never crosses $-180^\circ$, leading to a (theoretically) infinite gain margin.
-However, the phase margin~$\Phi$ can be used as a further robustness measure, especially with respect to additional phase lags.
-For this purpose, consider the amplitude and phase at open-loop crossover frequency~$\omega_\mathrm{s}$, given by
+However, the phase margin~$\Phi$ can be used as a further robustness measure, especially with respect to an additional phase lag.
+Here we recall that the plant transfer function $\bar{G}(s)$ does not take into account an additional higher-frequent actuator dynamics.